seamless-protocol/leverage-tokens/docs/src/src/interfaces/ILendingAdapter.sol/interface.ILendingAdapter.md

 ### convertCollateralToDebtAsset

-Converts amount of collateral asset to debt asset amount based on lending pool oracle
+Converts an amount of collateral asset to a debt asset amount based on the lending pool oracle

 ```solidity